devjayanta/University-Admission/README.md

 2. Run .NET backend with either `dotnet run --project backend/University_Admission` from project root folder or go to backend/University_Admission folder and with `dotnet run`.
 3. To start frontend server, go to frontend folder, create `.env` file.
 Provide env values mentioned in env reference table below
 4. Install frontend dependencies with `npm i` and then run `npm run dev`.
 Then the application will be availabe at [http://localhost:3000](http://localhost:3000)
+5. Admin user is created on start with username `admin` and password `admin1234`.

 ## ENV Reference Table
 |env Name|Description|Example Value|